FORREST J. FRENCH, COL, USA

 Colonel French was a member of Ashland Ave.
 Baptist Church and Boaz Lodge, F & AM, Toledo.

 Surviving are a daughter, Mary, and son, Forrest, both of Philadelphia; mother, Mrs. Isabelle French; sister, Mrs. Beatrice K. Baird, and nephew, Joseph L. Baird, all of Toledo, and a twin brother, Edward, of Detroit.

 He is buried in Arlington National Cemetery.
 His son seems to have served in the Army as well; he was a Major in Vietnam in 1968.

 As mentioned in the article above, his brother Fred was an alumni of the Naval Academy (Class of 1915); however, Fred did not graduate.
 He was physically disqualified and had to resign only days before graduation.
-Have not yet been able to determine the nature of Fred's loss.
-He is not included in Memorial Hall.
+He died in Washington, D.C. of an illness.